 Consumers should have a right to choose how they pay

-The paper issues four strong recommendations to ensure access to and acceptance of cash.
+The See Banknote paper. issues four strong recommendations to ensure access to and acceptance of Money in physical form such as banknotes and coins..

 The card schemes are the main beneficiaries of the society without cash